courtois-neuromod/retino_analysis/README.md

 - The resampled volumes of Neuropythy data (sub-01/resampled*.nii.gz) outputed at step 7

 **Output**:
-- Clean volumes of Neuropythy and AnalyzePRF results in functional T1w space
+- Clean volumes of Neuropythy and AnalyzePRF results in functional T1w space.
+All files are relabelled *goodvox.nii.gz

 --------